At a Glance

 ✨Tip Number 1

 Familiarise yourself with the latest building control legislation and regulations.
-This knowledge will not only help you in interviews but also demonstrate your commitment to staying updated in a rapidly evolving field.
+Being well-versed in the Building Act 1984 and the Building Regulations 2010 will not only boost your confidence but also demonstrate your commitment to staying updated in this field.

 ✨Tip Number 2

 Network with professionals in the building control sector.
-Attend industry events or join relevant online forums to connect with others who can provide insights and potentially refer you to opportunities at StudySmarter.
+Attend industry events or join relevant online forums to connect with others who can provide insights into the role and potentially refer you to opportunities within their organisations.

 ✨Tip Number 3